Purchasing and Renting Instruments

 Please review the chart below, complete with links to recommended instruments that are available for your private lesson or group class.
-Please note: when renting or purchasing a string instrument, it is important to find an instrument that is the correct size for the student.
+Please note: when purchasing and renting instruments that are stringed, it is important to find an instrument that is the correct size for the student.
 Please review the sizing information in the menu below for tips on how to find the violin, viola, cello, bass, or guitar that fits you best.

 These are general guidelines for help in determining the correct instrument size.
 The best option is to have the teacher size the student, and always defer to the teacher’s judgment in sizing.
 It is important for the player to be comfortable to avoid issues that may develop over time from playing an improperly sized instrument.